kimkt0408/pagbot/manual/ekf_localization.md

   ```

+### 3. New roslaunch file
+`~/catkin_ws/src/realsense-ros/realsense2_camera/launch/rs_t265_localizer.launch`

-**3. New roslaunch file (`~/catkin_ws/src/realsense-ros/realsense2_camera/launch/rs_t265_localizer.launch`)**: this launch file can activate the Realsense camera and fuse the VIO sensor information into the existing odometry information
+This launch file can activate the Realsense camera and fuse the VIO sensor information into the existing odometry information
   ```
   <launch>
     <!-- Activate the Realsense camera -->